quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part15_7.3_Matrices_in.md

 print('Eigenvector Matrix:', E_vectors)
 ```

-This code will output the eigenvalues and eigenvectors of matrix \( A \).
+This code will output the eigenvalues and eigenvectors of matrix $A$.

-To verify that the eigenvalue \( 5 \) has an associated eigenvector, you can check:
+To verify that the eigenvalue $5$ has an associated eigenvector, you can check:

 ```python
 # Extract eigenvector for lambda = 5